Semistable periods of finite slope families: -adic local monodromy for families of de Rham -modules

 \section{$P$-adic local monodromy for families of de Rham $\m$-modules}

-The main goal of this section is to prove the $p$-adic local monodromy for families of de Rham $\m$-modules.
-The proof is similar to Berger-Colmez's proof of the $p$-adic local monodromy for families of de Rham representations \cite[\S6]{BC07}.
-Indeed, with the results we have proved in \S2 and \S3, the proof from [\emph{loc.cit.}] go over verbatim.
-We therefore often sketch our proof and refer the reader to [\emph{loc.cit.}] for more details.

-We fix $E$ to be a finite extension of the products of the complete residue fields of the Shilov boundary of $M(S)$.
+The main goal of this section is to prove the $p$-adic local monodromy for the restrictions of families of de Rham $\m$-modules with bounded Hodge-Tate weights on their Shilov boundary.
+The proof is modeled on Berger-Colmez's proof of the $p$-adic local monodromy for families of de Rham representations with bounded Hodge-Tate weights \cite[\S6]{BC07}.
+Recall that $\nabla=\log(\gamma)/\log(\chi(\gamma))$ which is independent of the choice of $\gamma\in\Gamma$.
+This gives rise to an action of the Lie algebra of $\Gamma$ on $\m$-modules and their localizations.
+In the following, we fix $E$ to be a finite extension of the products of the complete residue fields of the Shilov boundary of $M(S)$.

 \begin{prop} Let $D_S$ be a de Rham $\m$-module of rank $d$ over $\mathbf{B}_{\rig,K}^\dag\widehat{\otimes}_{\Q}S$ with weights in $[a,b]$.
 For any $s>0$ such that $n(s)\geq h_{dR}(D_S)$, let